How to Fix Annoying Folder View Type Change Problem in Windows

 4. Now right-click on "Shell" key and select "New -> Key" option.
-Give the new key name of Bags
+Set the name of new key as Bags

 5. Now right-click on "Bags" key and select "New -> Key" option.
-Give the new key name of AllFolders
+Set the name of new key as AllFolders

 6. Again right-click on "AllFolders" key and select "New -> Key" option.
-Give the new key name of Shell
+Now set the name of new key as Shell

-7. Now click on this new "Shell" key and in right-side pane, create a new String value and give it name of FolderType and set its value to NotSpecified
+7. Now click on this new "Shell" key and in right-side pane, create a new String value and give it name as FolderType and set its value to NotSpecified

 8. That's it.
-Either restart your system or log off and now Windows will no longer reset/change your custom folder view type settings.
+Either restart your system or log off and now Windows will no longer forget or automatically change your customized folder view type settings.

-NOTE: If you want a ready-made registry script to do the task automatically, then download following Zip file, extract it and run the extracted REG file.
+If you are not familiar with Registry editing tasks and want a ready-made Registry script to do the task automatically, download following Zip file, extract it and run the extracted REG file.
 It'll ask for confirmation, accept it: